 Have you ever received email that left you wondering about the person who sent it?
 Or worse, have you ever sent an email that you later regretted?
+There are some important email dos and don'ts that you need to be aware of.
+Otherwise, you might find yourself in hot water with your friends, coworkers, or even the boss.

 Follow the Golden Rule by treating the recipient as you would want to be treated.
 Before you click “send” on any email take a minute and give it an extra read-through.
 Effective use of email can put you in a positive light with your supervisor and may even give you an edge when it's time for a promotion.